blowb/blowb-doc/setup-host/selinux.rst

 Enable SELinux (Optional but Recommended)
 =========================================

 `SELinux`_ is a Linux kernel security module which provides `mandatory access controls`_.
-It is highly recommended to enable SELinux on your system, especially a GNU/Linux distribution like CentOS which provides good out-of-box integration with SELinux.
+It is highly recommended to enable SELinux on your system, especially a GNU/Linux distribution such as RHEL/CentOS which provides good out-of-box integration with SELinux.

 To install relevant packages:
 ::